Ravest95/DeepDiveEmulator/README.md

 - Restart your PC.

 # How to block connection for the game:
-- Open "DeepDiveEmulator\Hosts File Folder.lnk".
-- Open "hosts" file with any text editor.
+- Launch "DeepDiveEmulator\Shortcut - Hosts.bat" and use any text editor.
 - Add two lines after everything in the file and save it.
 (You will probably need admin rights to do that.
 Try to copy the file on the desktop, edit it and copy it back, overwriting the file.)

 127.0.0.1 drg.ghostship.dk